johandb/ICamera/README.md

 ## Part 4 - Virtual Camera Device

-The fun part is thar your video window on your server can used as input in the SplitCamera software.
+The fun part is that your video window on your server can be used as input in the SplitCamera software.

 You can download this software from